-Fast Company editors love this customizable turntable, and other stylish music items
+Fast Company editors love this customizable turntable and other stylish music items

 Transparent Small Speaker

 The compact Small Speaker from Stockholm-based audio company Transparent has polished glass panels and emits a clear sound.
-Inspired by modernist architecture, the speakers—which have wireless capabilities—are designed to be future-proof: Users can integrate new technologies, including voice-control capabilities, via a compartment at the back.
+Inspired by modernist architecture, the speakers—which have wireless capabilities—are designed to be future-proof: Users can integrate new technologies, including voice-control capabilities, via a compartment on the back.

 Pro-Ject Debut Carbon EVO Turntable